 This quota includes only Non-European Citizens.
 It does not include Non Eu Citizens who already reside in Italy or Non-EU Citizens with double citizenship one of which is Italian or European.
 It does not include Citizens from Norway, Iceland, Liechtenstein, Switzerland and the Republic of San Marino.
 (Ministerial Prot.
 N° 7802 of March 24, 2015).
 These citizens compete for the EU competition.

 Admission test 2020/2021:

-Due to the COVID-19 emergency in Italy and other countries, the Non- EU Admission test originally scheduled for March 25 has been postponed to May 20 is now postponed to June 9 in a new online proctoring format.
+Due to the COVID-19 emergency the Non-EU Admission test originally scheduled for March 25 and then postponed to May 20 is now postponed to June 9 in a new online proctoring format.

 Registration for Non EU Citizens is done through this link:

 Registration requests Candidates insert their personal details and pay the test fee

 Candidates will receive confirm of payment and the details for the online proctoring exam set up between June 1 and 3.

 For any enquiry please reach the International Office at